The-CALP-Network/CALP-CVA-Tracking-Pipeline/GUIDE.md

 ### Calculating the CVA-relevant funding amounts

-Finally, what remains is to calculated the estimated CVA US$ amount in terms of total programming costs supported by each financial flow in the dataset.
+Finally, what remains is to calculate the estimated CVA US$ amount in terms of total programming costs supported by each financial flow in the dataset.
 Given, as described above, FTS captures financial flows between organisations (i.e., from donors to implementers, or more rarely sub-grants from one implementer to another), instances of funding to CVA projects that are classified as ‘Full’ and thereby fully included in terms of their CVA amounts also include programming costs.
 For financial flows with planning information on the share of the project budget for CVA, it is possible that those shares represent transfer values only.
 However, it is not straightforward to ascertain this, given the CVA project questions are often ambiguously worded and do not explicitly ask for the share of CVA in terms of transfer value or programming costs.
 The many instances of projects indicating CVA project budget shares of 90% or higher suggest that at least some organisations interpret this question to also refer to programming costs.
 This methodology therefore assumes that instances of funding on FTS to CVA include transfers and overall CVA programming costs, whether counted fully or partially according to the logic laid out below.

 The logical steps for calculating CVA amounts are laid out as follows:

 1. Including the full current USD amount if ‘method’ is reported as ‘Cash transfer programming (CTP)’, or if there is only one destination field cluster and that is relevant to CVA (usually multi-purpose cash)
 2. For remaining flows with relevant field clusters, including a proportion of the current USD amount if there are multiple destination field clusters, one of which is relevant to CVA.
 The proportion is estimated by taking the fraction of one divided by the number of total field clusters reported for that financial flow.
 3. For remaining flows with CVA project budget shares, including the current USD amount multiplied by those budget shares.
 4. For remaining flows with a predicted CVA relevance from the machine learning model, including all of the current USD amount if the predicted confidence for CVA relevance is 80% or higher and if the text field includes keywords such as cash/voucher/cva.
 5. Remaining flows with a predicted CVA relevance from the machine learning model of 50% or higher that do not meet the criteria of the previous step are compiled as list of financial flows that require a manual review of their text field for whether they seem to fully or partially support CVA, or whether they represent false positives, or whether the text is insufficient to make that assessment (then also excluded).
+A sample file with examples of reasoning behind each of these different cases is included in the reference datasets in this repository.

 To save time when executing this guide and methodology, the following script already joins the manual review decisions from former DI staff up to 2023 to the file.
 The remaining flows that have not yet coded and that remain after step 5 need to be then reviewed and classified manually.
 The following code chunk executes those steps: